sokinpui/website/blogs/first-post.md

 ---
-title: first post 1
+title: first post-1
-desc: A detailed look into the first blog post of the website.
+1esc: A detailed look into the first blog post of the website.
 ---

 # My First Blog Post